By George W. Chapman

 Med School Tuition-Free

 The medical school debt students carry averages $200,000.
 This on top of their college debt.
+In such situations, it is best to contact an expert lawyer from a reliable law firm like Gillespie & Murphy, P.A. law firm to help you out.
 The other cost to consider: physicians don’t start earning money until their late 20s due to four years of medical school plus at least three years of residency.
 Magnanimously, the NYU school of medicine will begin to cover the cost of tuition regardless of the student’s financial situation.
 NYU is the first and only top 10 ranked medical school to do so.
 Incoming students this year will have all their tuition paid for and existing students will have the remainder of their tuition covered.
 Physicians are still No. 1 when it comes to income.
 According to a recent report from Glassdoor, the median base salary for physicians is $196,000, about 4 percent higher than 2017.
 NPs and PAs averaged about $108,000.

 Controlling Drug Prices